samelstob/notes/management-notes/algorithms/mit-videos.md

 However, w is *not* on the shortest path from s->t.

-Instead we use the look for the node with the lowest distance from s+t that has been processed by at least one direction
+Instead we look for the node with the lowest distance from s+t that has been processed by at least one direction

 s(0+10) u(3+6) u'(3+6) w(5+5) t(10+0)